UCP System requirementsEstimated reading time: 5 minutes

 - A static IP address

-Also, make sure the nodes are running one of these operating systems:
+Also, make sure the nodes are running an operating system support by Docker Enterprise.

 For highly-available installations, you also need a way to transfer files between hosts.

 These requirements assume that manager nodes don’t run regular workloads.
 If you plan to run additional workloads on manager nodes, you may need to provision more powerful nodes.
 If manager nodes become overloaded, the swarm may experience issues.